 County population change includes two major components: natural change (births minus deaths) and net migration (in-migrants minus out-migrants).

 - Since 2010, the increase in nonmetro population from natural change (193,000 more births than deaths) has not matched the decrease in population from net migration (276,000 more people moved out than moved in).

 - While natural change has gradually trended downward over time, net migration rates tend to fluctuate in response to economic conditions.

-Historically, nonmetro population grew because high natural increase always offset any net migration loss nonmetro areas experienced.
+Historically, nonmetro population grew because high rates of natural increase always offset any net migration loss nonmetro areas experienced.